ajason/SwiftSwarm/README.md

 }
 ```

-a.
-The `ToolResponseHandler` associated type must be an enum that conforms to AgentRepresentable.
+1. The `ToolResponseHandler` associated type must be an enum that conforms to AgentRepresentable.

-b.
-The `handleToolResponseContent` function is triggered when a function call associated with your agent tools occurs.
+2. The `handleToolResponseContent` function is triggered when a function call associated with your agent tools occurs.
 This is where you implement custom logic based on the provided parameters.
    Note: The `ToolResponseHandler` automatically manages agent switching using the transferToAgent function in a protocol extension.
 (No need to handle this yourself!).

-c.
-When a function call is triggered, you can retrieve values using the keys defined in your tool definition's parameter properties.
+3. When a function call is triggered, you can retrieve values using the keys defined in your tool definition's parameter properties.
 For instructions in how to define a tool got to `SwiftOpenAI` [function call documentation](https://github.com/jamesrochabrun/SwiftOpenAI?tab=readme-ov-file#function-calling).

 ### 3 - Instantiating a Swarm object.